Application Process for School Counseling Program

 - Demonstrates appropriate professional ethics

 - Shows an appreciation for knowledge and skill in the profession

-- Shows appropriate engagement with the teaching (counseling),
+- Shows appropriate engagement with the teaching (counseling), learning, and

 - mentoring process

 - Demonstrates the ability to collaborate with others

 - Professional Statement: The applicant should write one paragraph addressing how he or she exemplifies each of the four Core Values of the College of Education: